beton-ochoa/beton-ochoa.github.io/index.md

 **November 6th-10th, United Kingdom**

-**Day 1 and 2** This week a group of colleagues and mylself will be visiting some of the leading academic institutions in UK in the fields of minimally invasive surgery, as well as cancer research and computer assisted interventions and robotics.
+**Day 1 and 2** This week a group of colleagues and myself will be visiting some of the leading academic institutions in UK in the fields of minimally invasive surgery, as well as cancer research and computer assisted interventions and robotics.
 We started our academic mission in UK with a visit to **Prof Kirill Veselkov** from the **Dept of Surgery and Cancer** at the **Imperial College**!
 We continued our visit at **The Hamlyn Centre**  with **Prof. Stamatia Ginnarou**.
 Thnak you both for such a wonderful reception ☺️ We are really inspired and looking forward to collaborate!

 >> ![ ](/UK_hamlyn.png)